askasp/live_tea/Blag.md

 ```

 Hope you found this interesting.
-I, for one, see this as a ecosystem that can do many things you now split into many different technologies (React, reddis, k8s, "mIcRoServices with LambDas").
+I, for one, see this as an ecosystem that can do many things you now split into many different technologies (React, reddis, k8s, "mIcRoServices with LambDas").
 There is a reason Whatsapp could serve 320 mill users with only 32 engineers, and my bet is that the reason is Elixir/Erlang.

 Bonus: Go go https://livechat.stadler.no/dashboard to see live metrics.

-[^1]: Server-side-initiated is technically more correct, but rendered is what it feels like
+[^1]: Server-side-initiated rendering is technically more correct, but rendered is what it feels like